drvinceknight/pfm/book/tools-for-mathematics/07-sequences/why/main.md

     \end{array}\right.
 $$

-We can define this in Python as follows:
+You can define this in Python as follows:

 ```{code-cell} ipython3
 def generate_sequence(n):